What is Beam?

 Use the beam.analysis_id in your Features API request to:

-Automatically apply the Feature Importance results from Beam
+Automatically apply Feature Importance filtering

 Filter down to the most relevant features (e.g. specific categories, rank thresholds, attendance ranges)